Jeshikha/code-quiz/README.md

 # Coding Quiz Challenge

 ## Overview
-The Coding Quiz Challenge is a web-based application that I developed to offer users a timed quiz on JavaScript fundamentals while also enabling the storage of high scores.
+The Coding Quiz Challenge is a web-based application that I developed to offer users a timed quiz on JavaScript, HTML and CSS fundamentals while also enabling the storage of high scores.
 This project was a significant step in applying the knowledge gained in a coding boot camp to a real-world scenario.
 This project features a dynamic and responsive user interface powered by HTML, CSS, and JavaScript.
 It follows the structure and principles of a typical coding assessment, offering a combination of multiple-choice questions and interactive coding challenges.
 The quiz is timed, and incorrect answers lead to time deductions, simulating the conditions of a real coding challenge.
 Each correct answers will score the candidate 100 points.
 The challenge was multifaceted, requiring the implementation of features such as a timer, multiple-choice questions, score calculation, and local storage usage.
 This hands-on experience led to a deeper understanding of event listeners, HTML element manipulation, and the overall flow of functions in a web application.
 It was an opportunity to overcome obstacles and gain practical insights into front-end web development.

 ## Project Details